 The 2012 Child Maintenance Scheme - how old are the children?

-The CMS can arrange maintenance for a parent with day-to-day care of a child known as a qualifying child.
+The Child Maintenance Service can arrange maintenance for a parent with day-to-day care of a 'qualifying child'.

-- under 20 if they are in full-time non-advanced education, or
+- under 20 if they are in full-time non-advanced education

 Full-time non-advanced education means a level of education not higher than A-levels or equivalent post-16 courses of study.

-It doesn’t matter whether or not Child Benefit is actually being paid to the parent with care.
-What matters is whether or not they’re lawfully entitled to receive it.
-If they’re not, the non-resident parent is no longer liable to pay child maintenance.
+It doesn’t matter if you get Child Benefit.
+What matters is if you're eligible for it.
+If you're not, the other parent doesn't have to pay child maintenance.
+Check if you can get child benefit.
 [NG v the Secretary of State for Work and Pensions UKUT 20 AAC]

 - More about whether you qualify for the 2012 Child Maintenance Scheme